-On behalf of the committee, I thank all ministers, statutory officials and directorate staff for their engagement in the inquiry process.
-I thank my colleagues on the committee, Ms Fiona Carrick, Mr Peter Cain and Ms Caitlin Tough.
+On behalf of the committee, I would like to thank all ministers, statutory officials and directorate staff for their engagement in the inquiry process.
+I would like to thank my colleagues on the committee, Ms Fiona Carrick, Mr Peter Cain and Ms Caitlin Tough.
 It is really a collaborative and cohesive committee that is getting through an awful lot of very, very difficult business, and it is a pleasure to work with you all.

-I also thank our secretariat, who are already up to their second large report this term, with a third on the way.
+I would also like to thank our secretariat, who are already up to their second large report this term, with a third on the way.
 It is a busy committee, and they are working very, very hard, and we thank them for their efforts.
 I commend the report to the Assembly.